PR Newswire

 Sales proceeds (57,712) (57,712)

-Total gains or losses included in "Gains
+Total gains or losses included in "Gains on investments" in the income statement

 - on assets sold 18,705 18,705